janpstrunn/pass/README.md

 - [x] Create a .passrc
 - [x] Re-encrypt all passwords with new age key
 - [x] Import passwords from passwordstore
+- [ ] Complete overhaul on how private keys are managed and temporary stored

 ### Helpers